Semi-Supervised Federated Peer Learning for Skin Lesion Classification: Introduction

-Federated learning (FL) \cite{mcmahan2017communication} has been recently introduced to train machine learning models leveraging the abundant amounts of data in a privacy-preserved distributed fashion.
-FL a.k.a \verb!FedAvg! initiates the training process by sharing initial weight model parameters with the participating clients.
-Then, each client trains their local model on their local data before sending back the parameters updates to the server (global model).
-Once all updates are collected, they are aggregated to update the global model parameters.
-Next, the updated parameters are sent to the participating clients before a new round of training is started.
-During the training, data is kept locally and only model parameters are shared among the clients.
-Thus, a couple of works investigated \verb!FedAvg! in the medical domain \cite{zhu2019privacy,li2020federated,albarqouni2020domain} showing a great potential in training privacy-persevering ML models in real-world scenarios~\cite{flores2021federated,roth2020federated,sarma2021federated}.
-Yet, the aforementioned works require highly accurate ground-truth annotated data, e.g., confirmed through histopathology, which oftentimes expensive and not available.
+Federated learning (FL) \citep{mcmahan2017communication} has been recently proposed to learn machine learning models utilizing the ample amounts of labeled data distributed in mobile devices while maintaining clients' privacy \ie without sharing the data.
+The training process of federated learning starts at the server by broadcasting initial weights of global model parameters to a random set of participating clients, who share the same model architecture with the global model.
+Each client, afterward, trains locally on its local data before sending back the updated model parameters to the server.
+Once all clients send their updates, the server aggregates them using \verb!FedAvg! to update the global model weights.
+Next, the updated global model is broadcasted to a new random set of clients before a new round of local training processes starts.
+Eventually, the previous steps are repeated until the global model converged.
+During the training, only model weights are shared while data is kept locally.
+Note that, the key properties of the FL are data privacy, Non-IIDness, and communication efficiency.
+Thus, FL goes in line with the nature of the medical setting.
+Consequently, federated learning has been investigated by several works in the medical domain \citep{zhu2019privacy,li2020federated,albarqouni2020domain} paving the way to training machine learning models in privacy-preserved fashion in real-world applications~\citep{flores2021federated,roth2020federated,sarma2021federated}.
+Though, in the previous works, the training demand highly accurate labeled data, e.g., ground-truth confirmed through histopathology, which often is costly and not available.